headwinds/headwinds/docs/articles/google_app_password_help.md

 title: Google App Password Help
 ---

-Today, I was working on [Porthole](https://github.com/headwinds/headwinds/wiki/Porthole-Chrome-Extension) and accidentally update the password of the gmail account that used to send emails.
+Today, I was working on [Porthole](https://github.com/headwinds/headwinds/wiki/Porthole-Chrome-Extension) and accidentally updated the password of the gmail account that used to send emails breaking the service.

 In the [demo](https://porthole-demo.vercel.app/), a user can click on the email button and it should send an email to their account so that they review the article later.

 While developing, I'm constantly reaching for AI support and sometimes their knowledge is behind.

-For instance, these are instructions that Claude 3.5 Sonnet gave to fix my issue:
+For instance, these are the instructions that Claude 3.5 Sonnet gave to fix my issue:

 Access Google Account Settings